By Madeline Linnell, Managing Editor

 For example, the speaker is a defendant in a lawsuit that was brought by the non-profit Freedom From Religion Foundation (FFRF).
 Epley told a Tartan reporter the organization had asked the House Chaplain to invite its representative to provide a secular invocation to the House, but the Chaplain declined.
 So FFRF decided to sue the Chaplain and the Speaker, leaving Epley the job of advising Ryan on how to navigate through the situation.

 Not only does Epley make recommendations or handle litigation, but he also serves as the Oversight Director.
 He oversees the Congressional duty of oversight — the need to ensure that written “laws have their intended effect.”
 Epley supervises this process.
 He also advises on ethics and other specific subjects like religious freedom and liberty.

 In addition, if you are in a tremendous heartbreak cause of the accident, personal injury lawyer provides counsel through this very difficult time.
+Also, Maryland car accident lawyer can guide and support you as you file for compensation.
 Check out www.wyominginjuryattorney.com/personal-injury-lawyer-jackson-wy/ for more details.

 Epley said he is “very grateful for my time at Gordon.”

 If there was something in particular Epley learned while being a Fighting Scot, he said, it was how to write and think.
 Writing effectively is “an undervalued skill that allowed me to distinguish myself,” Epley said.

 The second skill he gained was critical thinking.
 “I have the honor and privilege to work with high-powered people in the United States.
 They are so smart, they can do anything; but many of them have uncritical views on what they believe and why they believe it.”

 The ability to explain one’s worldview — to really poke at it and tease it out — is a “huge, huge good thing,” Epley said.